 Insider threats can delete your valuable digital wealth.
 Ransomware threats can cause a huge amount of damage to your data.

 What is the Impact of Data Loss?

-To understand the potential impact of disasters on businesses, and the importance of having a data backup solutions as part of a complete disaster recovery plan, consider the following statistics:
+To understand the potential impact of on businesses, and the importance of having a data backup solutions as part of a complete disaster recovery plan, consider the following statistics:

 - Cost of downtime—according to Gartner, the average cost of downtime to a business is $5,600 per minute.

 - Survival rate—another Gartner study found only 6% of companies affected by a disaster that did not have disaster recovery in place survived and continued to operate more than two years after the disaster